 To appear less threatening, much of the wealth was not spent openly on amassing a military (though what was done in secret is another story) but on developing culture and the arts.

 Hyakuman (百万) means “one million.”
 In Kanazawa and the nearby Kaga region, the word is often followed by koku (石), whose typical translation is “stone.”
 But just like its English equivalent, it functions as a measurement as well.
-One koku is an amount of rice that can feed a person for a year, and wealth was often measured—and samurai paid—in a number of koku.
+Approximately 1.8 koku of rice would cover all living expenses for one person for a year.
+Wealth was often measured—and samurai paid—in a number of koku.